Chart Color Schemes

 Junction Hill is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Junction Hill, as evaluated at the latest Census, comprised 94.5% houses and 5.5% other dwellings.
-In comparison, Non-Metro NSW had 86.5% houses and 13.5% other dwellings.
-Home ownership in Junction Hill was higher than Non-Metro NSW at 50.2%, with the rest being mortgaged (30.1%) or rented (19.7%).
-The median monthly mortgage repayment in Junction Hill was $1,528, above Non-Metro NSW's average of $1,387.
-Median weekly rent in Junction Hill was $350, compared to Non-Metro NSW's $310.
-Nationally, Junction Hill's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+Dwelling structure in Junction Hill, as evaluated at the latest Census, consisted of 94.5% houses and 5.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW's 86.5% houses and 13.5% other dwellings.
+Home ownership in Junction Hill was recorded at 50.2%, with mortgaged dwellings at 30.1% and rented dwellings at 19.7%.
+The median monthly mortgage repayment in the area was $1,528, higher than Non-Metro NSW's average of $1,387.
+The median weekly rent figure in Junction Hill was $350, compared to Non-Metro NSW's $310.
+Nationally, Junction Hill's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing